mquinodo/Opsin-Miner/README.md

 + p.Cys230Arg or LoF variant in 40-75% of reads
 In this last case, it is impossible to know if the two events are in the same gene or not.
 Therefore, we cannot differentiate between colour blindness and severe.

-The scoring is defined as the sum of events:
-+